 Timeouts are usually reserved for kids, but they can help avoid angry outbursts too.
 When you feel yourself working up to a breaking point, walk away and take a quick break.
 A few moments of quiet might provide some necessary clarity to deal with the situation at-hand without getting angry.

-Family, friends and colleagues are likely to bear the brunt of your phentermine anger, so it is productive to tell them how phentermine affects your mood.
-If you have already experienced an outburst, explain how the things you may have said and done recently do not always represent how you really feel.
+Family, friends and colleagues are likely to bear the brunt of your phentermine anger..
+If you’ve been losing your temper a lot, talk to loved ones about the medication and explain how the things you have said and done recently don’t always represent your true feelings.

-Although phen rage can strike as a result of seemingly trivial situations, identifying why these events result in angry outbursts can help to avoid future problems.
+Although phen rage can strike as a result of seemingly trivial situations, identifying why these events cause angry outbursts may help to avoid future problems.
 If a specific person or situation is causing anger or resentment, find a calm moment to discuss your frustrations rather than let this frustration build up into an angry outburst.

 Diet is an often-overlooked cause of phentermine irritability.
-To avoid “hangry” outbursts, eat regular nutritious meals full of a wide range of nutrients.
-Aim to plan meals and pack snacks ahead of time.
+To avoid “hangry” outbursts, plan frequent, nutritious meals and snacks filled with a wide range of nutrients.

 After a few days of rage irritability, frustration and impatience, some users consider supplements and herbs to manage phentermine mood swings.
-While natural remedies are not typically effective given the cause and severity of phentermine anger, some herbs and supplements with purported benefits for anger control and calming include :
+In most cases, natural remedies are not effective given the cause and severity of phentermine anger.

-6. American Addiction Centers.
+- American Addiction Centers.
 (2019).
-Treating Anger Disorders - Anger Management Treatment Options.
-Retrieved from https://www.psychguides.com/guides/treating-anger-disorders-anger-management-treatment-program-options/
+Treating Anger Disorders – Anger Management Treatment Options.